Arjun-G-Ravi/Non-AI-Notes/02_Data Structure and Algorithms/Data Structures/06_Heap/main.md

 `This ensures that for max heap, the root node is the greatest element in the tree.
 This allows O(1) access to the maximum element.`

 ### Properties of max heap
-- `Structural Property:` It should be an 'Almost Complete Binary Tree' (ACBT).
+- `Structural Property:` It should ALWAYS be an 'Almost Complete Binary Tree' (ACBT).
 This means that:
   - Left child should be filled before the right
   - Lower layers can be filled only after upper layers are filled
 - `Ordering Property:` The heap property is followed